HUMAN CONNECTION IS EVERYTHING.

 I started paying more attention to my presentation skills after that.

-I ended up in film school in Los Angeles.
-Even though I was working 3 part-time jobs to pay my way, I ran out of money, and I had to drop out of college.
+I remembered how much fun I’d had doing video in high school, so I transferred to film school in Los Angeles.
+But even though I was working 3 part-time jobs to pay my way, I ran out of money, and I had to drop out of college.

 I started scrambling to do anything in the entertainment industry that could keep my rent paid.